×

 The Vikings earned their largest lead of the night at 11-7 after a Gruenes kill, yet the Knights again returned the favor, taking the next 4 points to tie the score back up.

-Both RTR and Minneota have swept their way to reach the section championship, with the exception of the Vikings defeating MACCRAY 3-1 in the subsection championship.
+Both RTR and Minneota swept their way to reach the section championship, except for the Vikings defeating MACCRAY 3-1 in the subsection championship.

-Minneota graduates its senior duo in Gruenes and Rolbiecki.
+Minneota graduates its senior duo of Gruenes and Rolbiecki.

 RTR (28-5) next prepares for the Class A State Tournament, which is set to begin on Thursday at the Grand Casino Arena, formerly known as the Xcel Energy Center, in St. Paul.
-The Knights will either play at 5 or 7 p.m. depending on seeding, which is to be released shortly.
+The Knights received the two-seed and will face #7 Nevis (23-7) at 7 p.m. on Court 2.
+Class A 2024 defending champions Mayer-Lutheran received the first seed.

 Starting at $3.95/week.